Updated: Jul 28

 Metasploit is the world's leading exploitation/hacker framework.
 It is used, to some extent, by nearly every hacker/pentester.
-As such, you really need to become familiar with it if you want to enter and prosper in this burgeoning field.
+As such, you really need to become familiar with it if you want to enter and prosper in this burgeoning cybersecurity/pentesting industry.

 What is Metasploit?